Harrell History, Family Crest & Coats of Arms

 - Cassie Harrell, aged 23, who settled in America from Ballygawley, in 1897

-Harrell Settlers in the United States in the 20th Century
+Harrell Settlers in United States in the 20th Century

 - Ellen Harrell, aged 24, who settled in America from Oldcastle, in 1901

-- John C Harrell, aged 41, who emigrated to America from London, in 1904
+- John C Harrell, aged 41, who immigrated to America from London, in 1904

 - Charles Lydon Harrell, aged 21, who landed in America from Stanford Hill, in 1904

-- David Harrell, aged 46, who emigrated to the United States, in 1908
+- David Harrell, aged 46, who immigrated to the United States, in 1908

 - Sergeant William George Harrell (1922-1964), American soldier, awarded the Congressional Medal of Honor in 1945